 Road Warrior Entertainment (RWE) is a full-service production company that specializes in finding, developing, and breaking the finest new musical and entertainment talent from all over the world.
 RWE features this talent in concerts, tours, television shows, webcasts, print, radio, and other media.
 RWE productions are designed to match its talent with corporate sponsors to form partnerships that can provide a significant boost for new artists.
 An international entity with offices in New York, London, Singapore, Bangkok, Tokyo, and Hong Kong gives RWE the opportunity to have its pulse on the most important music scenes in the world and allows it to mount productions virtually anywhere.

 RWE is a partnership headed by experienced industry leaders with an international track record for success.
 RWE’s partners have discovered and developed some of the most important talent in modern music and have produced highly successful albums, concerts, television shows, and films.
 From spotting talent, to building a business, to producing a major album, concert, television show, or feature film, each member of RWE’s Executive Team is an accomplished veteran.

-Known for creating new concepts and promotional programs that brand products and increase sales, Ewen has worked closely with major international companies such as Chrysler, Anheuser Busch, Pepsi, ATT, Dunkin’ Donuts, Inbev, Unilever, Chang Beer, and The Hard Rock Café to develop their music programs and make their brands hipper and more current to today’s generation of music lovers.
+Known for creating new concepts and promotional programs that brand products and increase sales, Alex has worked closely with major international companies such as Chrysler, Anheuser Busch, Pepsi, ATT, Dunkin’ Donuts, Inbev, Unilever, Chang Beer, NASCAR, and The Hard Rock Café to develop their music programs and make their brands hipper and more current to today’s generation of music lovers.
 He has also partnered with top advertising companies, such as BBDO and Hill Holiday, to create programs to develop new brands or revive brands that have lost their luster.
-An accomplished writer, he is the author of the newly released The Encyclopedia of American Indians in the 20th Century (University of New Mexico Press).
+An accomplished writer, he is the author of the The Encyclopedia of American Indians in the 20th Century (University of New Mexico Press).

-Has a music business career that spans over two decades and three continents.
+Has a music business career that spans over four decades and three continents.
 His experience includes being a musician, songwriter, producer, mixing engineer, and label and studio owner.
 He is responsible for selling over 20 million records worldwide and has earned 13 gold and platinum RIAA awards.
-In 1980, Eng founded Bayside Sound Recording Studios, one of the most sought after studios in NYC’s hip-hop scene.
+In 1980, David founded Bayside Sound Recording Studios, one of the most sought after studios in NYC’s hip-hop scene.
 In 1984, Eng first cracked the Billboard charts as producer and co-songwriter of the Paula Anderson’s (Atlantic Records) dance hit, “Four Year Battle.”
-The following year, Eng established himself as a hip-hop pioneer as co-producer of “Inspector Gadget” by the Bad Boys.
+The following year, David established himself as a hip-hop pioneer as co-producer of “Inspector Gadget” by the Bad Boys.

-In 1993, Eng managed and produced the rapper Snow, who soared to the top of the charts with the album, “12 Inches of Snow” and whose single, “Informer” held the prestigious #1 spot on Billboard’s American pop charts for a staggering seven weeks.
+In 1993, David managed and produced the rapper Snow, who soared to the top of the charts with the album, “12 Inches of Snow” and whose single, “Informer” held the prestigious #1 spot on Billboard’s American pop charts for a staggering seven weeks.
 In 1996 Eng established Dimsum Entertainment in Bangkok, Thailand, where his first venture, “Fun Fun Fun” with the Thai hip-hop artist, Joey Boy, was a million album seller

 Denis later became an International Vice-President at Universal Music, heading their Polygram/Polydor labels. from there he helped to reignite Broadway’s sagging fortunes by signing such hits as “Mama Mia” and “Wicked.”
 A documentary highlighting Denis’s contributions to the music industry, “Dare to Be Different,” was released in 2017.

 Directs Road Warrior Entertainment’s Singapore Office.
 Currently the President of the Springroll Entertainment Agency, Wee is a legendary music executive who played a leading role in the development of the Asian entertainment industry.
 In 1974 Wee became the marketing director for the EMI Record group that included Capitol, Apple, Motown, A&M and others, as well as its retail chain, The Music Centre in Singapore.
 Wee then became the Managing Director of WEA Record Singapore (Warner/Elektra/Atlantic–now known as Warner Music) and its group of labels, including MCI,Impulse, Island, Sire,Geffen,EastWest, Rhino, and others.
 Jimmy was the first Director of Warner Music Publishing Singapore (Warner Chappell) and initiated the formation of the Singapore Music Publishing Association in Singapore in the early 80’s.
 In addition to marketing some of the leading figures in the Western music, Jimmy Wee was also responsible for signing and marketing some of the best Asian artists from Singapore, Malaysia, Taiwan and Hong Kong.